ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 After finishing a boot sequence, these measurements about foundational firmware are retrieved after-the-fact from shielded locations and must be compared to reference values that are part of RIMs.

-A verifying system appraising the integrity of a high assurance boot sequence must identify, locate, retrieve, and authenticate corresponding RIMs.
+A verifying system appraising the integrity of a boot sequence must identify, locate, retrieve, and authenticate corresponding RIMs.

 A consumer of published software wants: